🎮

 Joyou G500 becomes much easier to judge once it is forced into the same room as JXD 3000, JXD 300B, and JXD S192 "Singularity".
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Joyou G500 versus JXD 3000 is interesting because better value is the obvious angle.
 JXD 3000 sits close enough to Joyou G500 to make the comparison meaningful, but different enough to sharpen the buying decision.
 JXD 3000 is tracked around Discontinued.
-In practice, joyou G500 versus JXD 300B is interesting because better value is the obvious angle.
-If Joyou G500 feels almost right but not quite, JXD 300B is the sort of nearby detour that can completely change the shortlist.
+More importantly, joyou G500 versus JXD 300B is interesting because better value is the obvious angle.
+Compared with Joyou G500, JXD 300B makes the more obvious play for readers who care about better value.
 JXD 300B is tracked around Discontinued.
-In practice, joyou G500 versus JXD S192 "Singularity" is interesting because better value is the obvious angle.
-JXD S192 "Singularity" sits close enough to Joyou G500 to make the comparison meaningful, but different enough to sharpen the buying decision.
-In practice, jXD S192 "Singularity" is tracked around Discontinued.
+More importantly, joyou G500 versus JXD S192 "Singularity" is interesting because better value is the obvious angle.
+If Joyou G500 feels almost right but not quite, JXD S192 "Singularity" is the sort of nearby detour that can completely change the shortlist.
+JXD S192 "Singularity" is tracked around Discontinued.

 Joyou G500 is lighter on explicit display detail, which makes the ergonomics and control story even more important when deciding whether it belongs on a shortlist.